TeamPlanetQuack/PlanetquakBackend/README.md

 - How we exceeded this goal:

 -- You must use foreign keys.
-- How we met this goal:
+- How we met this goal: The moon table references the planet table with planet_id
 - How we exceeded this goal:

 -- Planets and Moons must be stored separate from one another.
 - How we met this goal:
 - How we exceeded this goal:

 -- You must incorporate one ENUM for the planet data.
-- How we met this goal:
+- How we met this goal: The planet name's are in an Enum
-- How we exceeded this goal:
+- How we exceeded this goal: We also have the planet type as an Enum